Pouya-Ta/Pouya-Ta/README.md

 I am an MSc student in Biomedical Engineering at the University of Calgary (UofC) with a specialization in Computational Neuroscience, and I graduated from Amirkabir University of Technology (Tehran Polytechnic), where I completed my BSc studies in Biomedical Engineering with a minor in Computer Science.
 I am currently working as a Research Assistant, focusing on Computational and Cognitive Neuroscience.
 My work primarily involves applying advanced artificial intelligence techniques to understand brain function and develop data-driven insights into neural processes.

 My research interests lie at the intersection of neuroscience, machine learning, and computational modeling.
 I am particularly enthusiastic about leveraging Deep Learning, Neural Networks, and signal processing methods to analyze brain activity and support discoveries in cognitive science and neural engineering.
+I am working at the Computational Neurophysics Lab at the Hotchkiss Brain Institute as a research assistant.

 I am actively seeking opportunities to collaborate on interdisciplinary projects that combine neuroscience, engineering, and AI.
 I value rigorous scientific inquiry, open collaboration, and innovative thinking in pursuit of meaningful contributions to both research and technology.